-The College's goal is to promote an international community of Cambridge academics, post-graduate students and visiting scholars to make Clare Hall an outstanding College of Advanced Study.
+The College's goal is to promote an international community of Cambridge academics, post-graduate students and visiting scholars to make Clare Hall an outstanding College for Advanced Study at the University of Cambridge.

-The five key performance objectives set by the Governing Body are as follows:
+The six key performance objectives set by the Governing Body are as follows:

-- (i) To raise funds for the endowment, for future major projects and for student support; - (ii) To attract Visiting Fellows of international standing; - (iii) To ensure that students enjoy the Clare Hall experience; - (iv) To ensure that the College operates efficiently and effectively; and, - (v) To progress with the refurbishment of communal spaces.
+- (i) To raise funds for the endowment, for future major projects and for student support; - (ii) To attract Official and Professorial Fellows of the highest quality appointed to university posts; - (iii) To attract Visiting Fellows of international standing; - (iv) To ensure that students enjoy the Clare Hall experience; - (v) To ensure that the College operates efficiently and effectively; and, - (vi) To progress with the refurbishment of communal spaces.